Periodic solutions of coupled Boussinesq equations and Ostrovsky-type models free from zero-mass contradiction: Conclusions

-Next we studied the behaviour of a cnoidal wave initial condition, in the same cases as considered for the solitary wave initial condition.
+Next we studied the behaviour of a cnoidal wave initial condition, and solutions for the high-contrast case were compared to that in the low-contrast case.
 For close characteristic speeds we see that radiating solitary waves are generated from each cnoidal wave peak.
-The tails interact with the preceding peak, however the main wave structure is preserved.
-For distinct characteristic speeds, Ostrovsky wave packets are generated by each peak as expected and we can clearly see the evolution of each peak into an Ostrovsky wave packet, joined to its neighbours.
+The tails interact with the preceding peak, so phase shift and amplitude changes occur in the tail.
+The amplitude of the main peak is changed by the interactions, however there is no significant phase shift introduced by the interactions.
+For distinct characteristic speeds, wave packets are generated by each peak, and we can clearly see the evolution of each peak into a wave packet, joined to its neighbours.
+The individual identities of the wave packets become harder to detect when the wavelength of the cnoidal wave is reduced - the radiation emitted by each wave packet is quickly absorbed by the next one, resulting in a more complicated periodic wave structure.

-Finally, we showed that modified conservation laws can be derived to take account of an initial condition that is not necessarily zero-mean.
-These conservation laws consist of one local (mass) and two nonlocal (energy and momentum) relations, with the conversed quantity oscillating with a frequency determined by the non-zero mass of the initial data, confirmed by numerical simulations.
-These nonlocal conservation laws are applicable when the waves propagate on the background of some initially pre-strained basic state characterised by non-zero mass of $u$ and $w$.
+Finally, we showed that generalised conservation laws can be derived to take account of an initial condition that is not necessarily zero-mean.
+These conservation laws consist of one local (mass) and two non-local (energy and momentum) relations, with the conserved quantity oscillating with a frequency determined by the evolution of non-zero mass of the initial data, confirmed by numerical simulations.
+These non-local conservation laws are applicable when the waves propagate on the background of some initially pre-strained basic state characterised by non-zero mass of $u$ and $w$.

-The constructed solution can find useful applications in the studies of the scattering of radiating solitary waves by delamination \cite{Khusnutdinova17}, where the existing solutions do not take account of the zero-mean constraint.
-The propagation of cnoidal waves in these structures is also of interest.
+The constructed solution can find useful applications in the studies of the scattering of radiating solitary waves by delamination \cite{Khusnutdinova17, Tranter22}, where the previous considerations were restricted to the initial conditions with either small or zero mean value because of the zero-mass contradiction.
+The propagation of cnoidal waves and undular bores in structures with defects, e.g. \cite{Hooper21, Hooper22}, is an interesting area for future research.